Double Dragon

-Double Dragon (Daburu Doragon - Sō Setsu Ryū) is a beat 'em up video game series initially developed by Technōs Japan and released as an arcade game in 1987.
+Double Dragon (Daburu Doragon - Sō Setsu Ryū) is a beat 'em up video game series originally developed and published by Technōs Japan.
+It began with the release of the arcade game Double Dragon in 1987.
 The series features twin martial artists, Billy and Jimmy Lee, as they fight against various adversaries and rivals.

-The original Double Dragon was a blockbuster hit arcade game, ushering in a "Golden Age" for the beat 'em up genre, resulting in a flood of beat 'em ups during the late 1980s to 1990s that followed the conventions set by Double Dragon.
-Due to the popularity of the game series, a 1993 animated series and 1994 live-action film adaptation were produced; these adaptations were widely-panned by critics and audiences.
+The original Double Dragon was a hit arcade video game, ushering in a "Golden Age" for the beat 'em up genre, resulting in a flood of beat 'em ups during the late 1980s to 1990s that followed the conventions set by Double Dragon.
+Technōs rapidly released sequels in the early 1990s, which led to a large number of developers creating titles with wildly different tone, gameplay and quality.
+A 1993 animated series and 1994 live-action film adaptation were widely panned by critics and audiences.
+The studio faced bankruptcy after several commercial failures in 1996, leaving the franchise inactive.

-The franchise is now the property of Arc System Works, the company that ported the original Double Dragon to the Sega Master System console in 1988.